woojoo666/arcana-notes/notes12.md

 * so we had `foo: Server(port: 3000, index: "<html>hello world</html>")`
 * then if we inspect `serverCollector` we should be able to find `foo`, and we can extract the `index` page and serve it using our server

+### Cloning SyntaxNodes vs Live Nodes

+* in section "Interpreter Implementation - Cloning Revisited"
+* we talked about how I moved away from cloning nodes directly
+* and instead retrieving the original syntax node for the source
+* and re-creating it from scratch

+* this was a lot simpler and cleaner

+* however, actually this may have dropped performance
+* for example, if the source was actually the result of a giant computation
+* eg `src: someHugeFn(100)->`
+* if we clone the syntax node, we end up re-computing the entire thing
+* but if we just clone the live node, we only clone the result value

+### Cloning Clones and Scope Trees

+I am running into issues with cloning clones usually an object stores a scope and that scope is used during cloning (when looking for sourceScope)

+recall that cloning just re-creates the original syntax node and then resolves references from scratch

+during cloning, we resolve each property based on their original scope, so either source scope or argument scope

+but what if you clone a clone
+what scope should you give the child?

+you would somehow have to remember the original property-to-scope mappings for each property in the source so we can resolve the re-created source object

 # --------------------------------------------------- loose ends below --------------------------------------------------